 and other fees incurred by Home Buyers

-Closing Costs are fees above and beyond the purchase price of the home that cover document preparation, inspections, Home Owners Association assessments, along with fees and services to process your mortgage.
+Closing Costs are fees above and beyond the purchase price of the home that cover title and escrow services, document preparation, inspections, Home Owners Association assessments, along with fees and services to process your mortgage.
+Both buyers and sellers incur closing costs.

 Keep in mind that in real estate transactions, almost anything is negotiable.
 In a buyer’s market, you may be able to get the seller to pay some of your closing costs, depending on the offer that you’ve submitted and how strong of a negotiating position you’re working from.

 Here’s a guide to closing costs and other fees you can expect to pay when buying a home.

 Once your purchase contract is accepted by the seller, you’ll typically have 10 days to complete a home inspection.
 You’ll pay for inspections (*typically between $300 and $500) out-of-pocket at the time services are performed.

 If you’re applying for a loan, you’ll incur application and processing fees in addition to the amount of the purchase price that you’re financing.

-Credit Report: *Usually $25 – $50.
+Credit Report or Application Fee: *Usually $50 – $100.
 Lenders with check your credit history from all three major credit reporting agencies.
 They’ll usually collect the fee at the time you complete your loan application, and recheck your credit again just prior to closing.

 Loan Origination Fee: Typically about 1% of the total loan amount, this fee is charged by a lender for processing the loan application, and as compensation for originating the new loan.
 The fee is collected at closing.